Volunteer Teaching Abroad Programs

 In addition to the type of volunteer teaching program you want to do and in what location, you should consider a few other things.
 Think about what kind of environment you want to teach in -- with other volunteers or yourself?

 Is the volunteer teaching program ethical, sustainable, and responsible?
 A good way to check this is by reading reviews and interviews from alumni (like right here on Go Overseas!) to make sure the organization is transparent, using your program fee wisely, and truly helping the people you came to teach in the first place.
-A good tip-off is that the program is well throughout and run, and provide lots of support to their volunteer teachers.
+A good tip-off is that the program is well thought out and run, and provides lots of support to their volunteer teachers.

 What People Are Saying